investindex/Fund/README.md

 <sup id="f2"> 2 </sup> <b> Understanding risk factors and why they don't travel alone </b>

 Before reading this, I recommend listening to Ben Felix’s explanation on [this podcast](https://www.youtube.com/watch?v=FGdREnI5ytc&t=1096s) and in [this brief written post](https://rationalreminder.ca/blog/2019/8/22/zqes51gt9xfgi7iggxtjfmuh8z73sf).
 Hearing it first (from roughly the 18 min to 28 min marks) may help with processing this dense material.
+In addition, ensure you understand the [previous section](https://github.com/investindex/Portfolio)'s introduction to risk factors.
 [This interview](https://www.youtube.com/watch?v=k2DHFPIeY5c) with the chief investment officer of Avantis emphasizes the importance of thinking in terms of discount rates.

 A few concepts must be established to understand why simultaneous implementation of factors is so much more effective than implementation of single factors in separate funds.